The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems

-{\bf UPSkiplist~\cite{chowdhury2021scalable}.} Before diving into the details of UPSkiplist~\cite{chowdhury2021scalable}, it is essential to introduce RECIPE~\cite{lee2019recipe}.
-RECIPE~\cite{lee2019recipe} is an approach to convert DRAM-resident indexes to crash-consistent indexes for PM.
-These indexes need to follow three conditions: (1)~Write operations are visible to other threads with a single hardware-atomic store.
+{\bf The UPSkiplist~\cite{chowdhury2021scalable}.} RECIPE~\cite{lee2019recipe} is an approach to convert DRAM-resident indexes to crash-consistent indexes for PM.
+These indexes follow three conditions: (1)~Write operations are visible to other threads with a single hardware-atomic store.
 (2)~Reads and writes are non-blocking; writes fix the inconsistencies.
 (3)~Reads are non-blocking, and writes are blocking as writes do not fix the inconsistencies.
 However, the lock-free skiplist proposed by Herlihy et al.~\cite{herlihy2020art} does not satisfy these conditions as one write operation involves multiple hardware-atomic stores, and writes are non-blocking as well as non-repairing.
 The UPSkiplist~\cite{chowdhury2021scalable} uses an epoch mechanism to solve this issue.
 Each node is given an \texttt{epochID}.
-When this epoch is different from the current epoch, the threads will compete to claim by a hardware-atomic store and fix this inconsistency.
+When this epoch is different from the current epoch, the threads compete by a hardware-atomic store to fix this inconsistency.
 Thus, non-blocking-non-repairing operations in the lock-free skiplist proposed by Herlihy et al.~\cite{herlihy2020art} are transformed into repairing ones.
 The UPSkiplist is compared with the BzTree~\cite{arulraj2018bztree} that uses persistent multi-word Compare-And-Swap (\texttt{PMwCAS}) in~\cite{chowdhury2021scalable}.
 The UPSkiplist is outperformed by the BzTree in read-only and read-latest workload; and scales better in update-heavy and read-mostly workloads because the UPSkiplist uses a single CAS operation to update a key instead of the more complex \texttt{PMwCAS}.